osc-delft/osc-delft.github.io/_posts/2022-02-01-OLS-4-cohort-experience.md

 I will be launching the GitHub page for the project when it is ready.
 This will be spread via Twitter and a Slack channel of my field.
 I will be talking about it on a conference in a next few months, to promote the project further and come in contact with like-minded people.
 To make sure the project will get sustained attention, I would like to expand the contributor guide, make the home page more attractive, keep updating the website with the latest developments, write a blog and introduce a wiki to better separate the different topics and contributions.

 # Want to know more?
-Visit the (Project repository)[https://github.com/arentkievits/OpenMB-SEM] or the (website)[https://arentkievits.github.io/OpenMB-SEM/]!
+Visit the [Project repository](https://github.com/arentkievits/OpenMB-SEM) or the [website](https://arentkievits.github.io/OpenMB-SEM/)!